rbeene/phoenix-with-docker/README.md

 If all goes well, go to localhost:4000.

 With this setup, you can get up and running on any machine running docker and know your environment is exactly the same.
 In development, qa, and production - you can keep everything in lock step.
+For production, you'll want to consult with your devops team to ensure the configuration is in line with what they want.
+Consider this a starting point.

 > Want to get started without typing all this out?
 Fork my project [here](https://github.com/rbeene/phoenix-with-docker) and give it a whirl.
 Just make sure you have Docker installed!